5 Steps to Launch Your Data Science Career (with Python)

 However, pandas includes an overwhelming amount of functionality, and (arguably) provides too many ways to accomplish the same task.
 Those characteristics can make it challenging to learn pandas and to discover best practices.

 That's why I created a pandas video series (30 videos, 6 hours) that teaches the pandas library from the ground up.
 Each video answers a question using a real dataset, and the datasets are posted online so you can follow along at home.
 (I also created a well-commented Jupyter notebook that includes the code from every video.)

 "Your videos are extremely helpful.
 I like that you use actual data sets and try a lot of different applications of the concept being discussed rather than just overly simplistic examples.
 Your content has helped me immensely!" - Sean Montague

-If you're already an intermediate pandas user, you may want to learn my top 25 pandas tricks, learn about best practices with pandas, take my online pandas course, or read about the future of the pandas library.
+If you're already an intermediate pandas user, you may want to learn my top 25 pandas tricks, learn about best practices with pandas, or take my online pandas course.

 If you would prefer a non-video resource for learning pandas, here are my recommended resources.